silnrsi/fontdocs/README.md

 The markdown style is generic with some extensions.
 The `source/markdowntest.md` file provides examples of the supported syntax and details of special features:

-- Links to other files and external sources that work in both HTML and PDF versions
+- Links to other files and external sources that work in the HTML version (but not PDF)
 - Images (with special alternate syntax for product sites)
 - Webfonts
 - OpenType features